Multi-Tailed Vision Transformer for Efficient Inference: Introduction

 This paper introduces the Multi-Tailed Vision Transformer (MT-ViT), a novel approach that optimizes the number of patches used to represent input images, thereby reducing computational cost.
 Unlike traditional Vision Transformers, which typically employ a single "tail" in their "image-to-tokens" module, MT-ViT incorporates multiple tails that can produce visual sequences of varying lengths.
 By projecting patches of corresponding resolution into the same d-dimensional token, we enable sharing of the subsequent Transformer encoder.
 When processing an input image, a tail predictor is trained to determine which tail should be used to generate the visual sequence.
 As tail selection is a non-differentiable process, we employ the Gumbel-Softmax technique to optimize MT-ViT and the tail predictor in an end-to-end fashion.
-We evaluate MT-ViT on both small scale datasets (\textit{e.g.}, CIFAR100 \cite{krizhevsky2009learning}, TinyImageNet \cite{chrabaszcz2017downsampled}) and large scale datasets (\textit{e.g.}, ImageNet-1K \cite{deng2009imagenet}) on top of various backbone (\textit{e.g.}, DeiT \cite{touvron2021training}, T2T-ViT \cite{yuan2021tokens} and MiniViT \cite{zhang2022minivit}).
-Empirical results show that MT-ViT can preserve the accuracy with an up to 70\% reduction of FLOPs on CIFAR100 and TinyImageNet, and achieve an obvious advantage over comparison pruning methods on ImageNet-1K.
+We evaluate MT-ViT on both small scale datasets (\textit{e.g.}, CIFAR100 \citep{krizhevsky2009learning}, TinyImageNet \citep{chrabaszcz2017downsampled}) and large scale datasets (\textit{e.g.}, ImageNet-1K \citep{deng2009imagenet}) on top of various backbone (\textit{e.g.}, DeiT \citep{touvron2021training}, T2T-ViT \citep{yuan2021tokens} and MiniViT \citep{zhang2022minivit}).
+We highlight the contributions of MT-ViT as follows. \begin{itemize} \item We propose a novel approach that optimizes the number of patches used to represent input images, thereby reducing the computational cost of the vision transformer.
+Our approach servers as a general architecture for efficient inference of vision transformer and can integrate with various ViT backbones. \item Empirical results demonstrate MT-ViT's ability to maintain accuracy while achieving an up to 70\% reduction in FLOPs on CIFAR100 and TinyImageNet, and achieve an obvious advantage over comparison pruning methods on ImageNet-1K benchmark. \item Visualizations of the tail predictor's results reveal its capacity to automatically translate the difficulty of the image.
+Its decision is basically consistent with human's visual judgement. \end{itemize}